Native American Healing Rituals

 Purpose and Use of the Medicine Wheel

 The primary purpose of the medicine wheel is to promote spiritual balance and good health.
-It is used to understand the interplay of various factors affecting a person’s health and wellbeing.
+It’s used to understand the interplay of various factors affecting a person’s health and wellbeing.

 Significance of the Four Directions